Board of Trustees' Bylaws

 3.2 Hour and place: Each formal session shall commence on the date and at the time and location specified in the notice of the formal session.

-3.3 Notices: Notices of each formal session stating the date, hour, and place thereof, shall be given by mail (with a copy by facsimile or e-mail), telegram, or personal service to each member not later than five days before holding of such formal session; and such notice of any formal session shall be deemed duly given if mailed (with a copy by facsimile or e-mail) at least five days before the formal session or if sent by straight telegram or personally served at least five days before the formal session when addressed to or delivered at the member's last known business or residence address appearing in the records of the Board.
+3.3 Notices: Notices of each formal session stating the date, hour, and place thereof, shall be given by mail, electronic delivery, or personal service to each member not later than five days before holding of such formal session; and such notice of any formal session shall be deemed duly given if mailed (hardcopy or e-mail) at least five days before the formal session or personally served at least five days before the formal session when addressed to or delivered at the member's last known business or residence address appearing in the records of the Board.
 A waiver of notice signed by any member either before or after a formal session shall have the same effect as a notice duly given to such member for the formal session.
-Notwithstanding the foregoing notice requirements, if the chair, the president, or any three members of the Board determine there may be an emergency, the required notice shall be shortened from the time specified above to 18 hours, and notice in case of such emergency shall be deemed duly given if sent by straight telegram or personally served at least 18 hours in advance, with a copy by facsimile or e-mail, to the last known business or residence address appearing in the records of the Board.
+Notwithstanding the foregoing notice requirements, if the chair, the president, or any three members of the Board determine there may be an emergency, the required notice shall be shortened from the time specified above to 18 hours, and notice in case of such emergency shall be deemed duly given if sent by electronic delivery or personally served at least 18 hours in advance to the last known business or residence address appearing in the records of the Board.

 3.4 Quorum: A majority of those who are then qualified and serving as Board members at any given time shall form a quorum for the transaction of business, but a lesser number may adjourn any formal session from time to time until a quorum is present.

 3.5 Recessed formal sessions: No notice need be given of the time and place set for reconvening a formal session upon a recess approved by a majority of members present, provided it is reconvened within thirty-six (36) hours.